GrilloPress/learning-middleman/00_introduction.md

 - Uses Ruby, an expressive, dynamic programming language
 - Out of the box uses Scss (and Compass) requiring little setup
 - Using a little yaml or json you can create generate hundreds of pages
-- Strong project structure without being unneccesarily restrictive
+- Strong project structure without being unnecessarily restrictive

 Some of these things are very personal.
 I like Ruby and I like the way Middleman sets things up.
 I think you will too.
 Using a datafile like yaml or json however, is extremely useful.
 You